European Union Studies (MA)

 Is European Union Studies the programme for you?

 Are you interested in international relations?
-Do you want to know everything about the inner workings of the European Union?
+Do you want to understand and influence the inner workings of the European Union?
 Then the specialisation in European Union Studies at Leiden University is the right Master's programme for you.
 Find out if you are eligible for this Master's programme by checking the admission requirements.

 Check the admission requirements